 (5) [A description of provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]

-Drafting Note: The above descriptions shall be stated clearly and concisely.

 J. Limited Scope Vision Coverage (Outline of Coverage)

-An outline of coverage in the form prescribed below shall be issued in connection with vision plan policies and certificates.
-The items included in the outline of coverage must appear in the sequence prescribed:
+An outline of coverage in the form prescribed below shall be issued in connection with vision care policies and certificates.
+The items included in the outline of coverage must appear in the sequence prescribed and be stated clearly and concisely:

 (1) Read your [policy][certificate] carefully.
 This outline of coverage briefly describes your coverage’s important features.
 It is not the insurance contract.
 The [policy] [certificate] itself details your rights and obligations and those of your insurance company.
 It is important that you read your [policy] [certificate] carefully!